 In a blink of the eye, the biggest, largest, tallest have risen out of Dubai’s golden sands.
 Overnight, this Gulf oasis now glimmers with vertical cities, palaces in the sky, gold walls, 24-carat gold shoes, and ATM’s that dispenses gold bars.
 Bedouin tales from the ancestor Bani Yas tribe, couldn’t have predicted this kind of magic that has sprung out of this Arabian desert.

-It all awaits you as you come to visit, check out our Top Things to Do in Dubai with our recommendations on where to stay, dine & spa!
+It all awaits you as you come to visit, check out our Top Things to Do in Dubai with our recommendations.

 Located on the east coast of the Arabian Peninsula, in the southwest corner of the Arabian Gulf, you can see some of Dubai’s landmarks from outer space, with a skyline of soaring skyscrapers that bedazzle visitors from around the world.